bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Build_and_deploy.md

 # Build and deploy a living application to Bonita Cloud Non Production Runtimes

 ## Build and deploy Job
-This job combines the build and deploy jobs in to streamline your build and deploy process with the development or production polices:
+This job combines the build and deploy jobs to streamline your build and deploy process with the development or production polices:

 <div style="text-align:center">
     <img src="cloud/images/master/BuildDeployJob.png">